0xOmen/phenomenon-backend/README.md

 ## High Priests
-At the start of the game, some prophets may randomly be chosed to be High Priests.
-These players cannot win the game on their own, however if they become the High Priest of the last remaining prophet then they win too.
+At the start of the game, some prophets may randomly be chosen as a High Priests.
+These players cannot win the game on their own, however if they become the High Priest of the last remaining prophet then the High Priest also wins.
 Being a High Priest improves the odds of a prophet successfully smiting an opponent or accusing them of Blasphemy.
 If the prophet that the High Priest is supporting dies then the High Priest is also eliminated.
-High Priests may change who they support at any time as long as they have not been eliminated.
+High Priests may change who they support at any time (excluding the time waiting for a Chainlink Function callback) as long as they have not been eliminated.

 ## Ending and Reseting Game